k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

-## Web Service Authorization & Permissions
+## Authorization & Permissions

-Web service authentication is performed using a user or an API key, each of which can be assigned to roles and, accordingly, to permissions.
+Web service authorization is performed using the roles attached to the API call.
+This can be either a user or an API key, each of which can be assigned to roles, or by roles which provided in the JWT.
+Permissions are granted according to the attached roles.

-Read this [article](/articles/26_fabric_security/01_fabric_security_overview.md#rbac-in-fabric) for the list of supported roles, and then click [here](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#grant-ws_name-to-role-) to learn how to grant permissions to specific roles.
+Read this [article](/articles/26_fabric_security/01_fabric_security_overview.md#rbac-in-fabric) for the list of supported roles, and then [here](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#grant-ws_name-to-role-) to learn how to grant permissions to specific roles.

+In addition, IID-Based access control can be applied, restricting a session to a single LUI.
+Read [here]() for more information.